 France

-The registration consists of three numerals followed by WW and the department code.
+The registration consists of three numerals above three letters and two numerals.

 France

-The registration consists of four numerals followed by WAE and the department code.
+The registration consists of four numerals above two letters and two numerals.

 France